idineshkrishnan/quick-stock-search-ui/README.md

 #QuickStockSearch UI.

-The QuickStockSeach UI is an user interface for QuickStockSearch application, this is built using react framework.
+The QuickStockSearch UI is a user interface for QuickStockSearch application, this is built using react framework.

 ###Features